caxios/PythonWebPlayground/README.md

-All my practices to use django framework.
-Every single little things are gonna be added to this repository to pratice(follow along tutorials, make my own experiments, etc) django.
+All my practices to enhance django skills.
+Every single little things i have tried are gonna be added to this repository(codes that follow along tutorials, own experiments, etc).